 Peak walking rate: $75

 The brand new 17-hole par-3 course at Sand Valley might have the best set of green complexes of any golf course in the entire state.
 It's a course that’s fun and makes you want to play it over and over again.
 On my recent visit to Sand Valley for the Sandbox opening, I played it five times, each time using a different club.
 The Sandbox is pure fun.
+Full writeup on the Sandbox.

 Bull’s Eye Country Club - Larry Packard - Wisconsin Rapids, WI